cPhost/zulip-cloud9/README.md

   --help, -h  Show help                                                [boolean]

 ```
-If not `--zulip-path` is passed it checkes if the cwd is zulip then the default path `/home/ubuntu/workspace/zulip` this is the top level folder in your workspace.

 ### `zulip-dev start`
 This starts the dev enviorment.
 This command exports `EXTERNAL_HOST` and handles if starts the services beforehand if needed to.
 This by default binds the host to `0.0.0.0` rather than `127.0.0.1` so it works on cloud9 and sets the port to `8080`.